 The best option will be to join an organized tour as some of the places cannot be reached by the public transport.

-Click here to see the details and availability.
+There are so many things to do in Kotor!
 You should climb to the St. John fortress above the town to admire one of the most spectacular views you will ever see, of the Kotor Bay.
 In the Old Town don’t miss numerous palaces of the noble families and some charming corners here and there.
 On the way to or from Kotor be sure to stop in Perast and take the boat to the island with Our Lady of the Rocks church.

 While it is possible to go for a Montenegro day trip from Dubrovnik by public transport, I would recommend joining the tour.
 This way you can see more and won’t be too stressed about making it on time for the bus.
 Click here to find out more about the trip from Dubrovnik to Montenegro!